 - The Property Solvers brand is built on completing sales within short timeframes (or in line with the seller’s own deadline);

-- If not already undertaken during the first viewing, the Area Manager will organise a convenient time for a surveyor approved by the Royal Institute of Chartered Surveyors (RICS) to visit the property.
+- If not already undertaken during the first viewing, the Sales Manager will organise a convenient time for a surveyor approved by the Royal Institute of Chartered Surveyors (RICS) to visit the property.
 The date and time of the survey should be coordinated with the seller’s own diary and requirements;

-- In such situations, Area Managers reserve the right to renegotiate the price, provided there is a sufficient period for the client to find an alternative solution (or not sell at all).
+- In such situations, Sales Managers reserve the right to renegotiate the price, provided there is a sufficient period for the client to find an alternative solution (or not sell at all).
 For example, the price cannot be renegotiated within days of the exchange date when the clients’ choices are extremely limited;

 - Should the seller wish to nominate an independent lawyer, the practice should have a Professional Indemnity Insurance policy in place of no less than £2,000,000, a minimum of two partners, be a Solicitor or Licensed Conveyancer based in the UK and have no disciplinary proceedings or action registered against them.
-The Property Solvers Area Manager reserves the right to verify these details;
+The Property Solvers Sales Manager reserves the right to verify these details;

-- Unless there is a material legal risk or pre-exchange liability, the Area Manager will not require the seller to sign any form of ‘tie-in’ or option agreement.
+- Unless there is a material legal risk or pre-exchange liability, the Sales Manager will not require the seller to sign any form of ‘tie-in’ or option agreement.
 There are some circumstances where a delayed completion may be appropriate – however, Property Solvers generally prefer to execute a clean cash sale as this is usually the simplest route.

 Completing the Sellers Pack

-- The Area Manager will instruct the solicitor to act on homeowner’s behalf and a ‘Memoradum of Sale’ will be forwarded.
+- The Sales Manager will instruct the solicitor to act on homeowner’s behalf and a ‘Memoradum of Sale’ will be forwarded.
 The homeowner will receive a seller’s pack to be completed and sent back.
 The following forms will need to be completed: